pian13131/sngn/Database/Database.md

 - FK should have index
 - Text, image and bit should not add index

+#### Left-Prefix Index Rule

+- a query can search an **index** efficiently if it provides search terms that match the leading columns of the **index**, in **left**-to-right order
+- Up to and including the first inequality or range search condition
+- Without any gaps in the column prefix

 ### B+ Tree

 - The B+ tree is a balanced binary search tree.
 It follows a multi-level index format.